 For a full resume guide with templates and examples, see University of McGill’s How to write a CV.

 Cover letters are about convincing the employer that there is a match between your skills and qualifications, and the employer’s needs.
 The goal should be to answer the following questions:

 The cover letter should fit on one page, and should be tailored to each position, employer, and industry you’re applying to.
 To customize your cover letter, demonstrate knowledge of the organization and relate your skills and experiences to identify how you can help them accomplish their mandates.

 Extra note: Spend some time researching who to address your cover letter.
 This shows commitment to wanting to go the extra mile, and can help make you stand out from more generic cover letters.

 For a full guide with templates and examples, see McGill’s Cover Letter Guide.

-It is important to note that irrelevant work experience is still work experience; it shows you’ve reported back to a supervisor, worked in a team and followed a work schedule.
+It is important to note that unrelated work experience is still work experience; it shows you’ve reported back to a supervisor, worked as part of a team and followed a work schedule.
 These past experiences have taught you skills that you can highlight for the position for which you’re applying.
-For example, soft skills such as communication and teamwork are always relevant.
+For example, human skills such as communication and teamwork are always relevant and in demand.

 Other skills can come from different types of experiences:

-Your cover letter is your time to shine to showcase how relevant and irrelevant experiences have taught you the skills to excel in this new position.
+Your cover letter is your time to shine and showcase how your experiences have taught you the skills to excel in this new position.
 Draw from your work and volunteer experiences, education background and personal projects outlined in your resume.
 Always relate these back to the position for which you’re applying and how they’ll help you excel in your new role.
 Providing evidence of your knowledge of the company to show your interest in the position will also help set you apart.